MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/campaign.md

 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
 **Delete:** Read-only

+## <a name="bidstrategytargetroas"></a>Bid Strategy TargetRoas
+The target return on ad spend (ROAS) that you want used by Microsoft Advertising to maximize conversions.

+The supported target ROAS values range from 0.01 (1 percent) to 1,000.00 (100,000 percent).

+This field is only used if the [Bid Strategy Type](#bidstrategytype) field is set to *TargetRoas*, and otherwise this field is ignored.

+> [!NOTE]
+> The *TargetRoas* bid strategy is available for Dynamic Search Ads, Search, and Shopping campaigns for customers in the feature pilot ([GetCustomerPilotFeatures](../customer-management-service/getcustomerpilotfeatures.md) returns 721).
+All of your target locations must be within the United States.

+For more details, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).

+**Add:** Required if the [Bid Strategy Type](#bidstrategytype) field is set to *TargetRoas*, and otherwise this field is ignored.
+**Update:** Optional.
+If no value is set for the update, this setting is not changed.
+**Delete:** Read-only

 ## <a name="bidstrategytype"></a>Bid Strategy Type
 The bid strategy type for how you want to manage your bids.
 A bid strategy type set at the [Ad Group](ad-group.md) or [Keyword](keyword.md) level will take precedence over the campaign level bid strategy type.

+The possible bid strategy type values are EnhancedCpc, ManualCpc, MaxClicks, MaxConversions, TargetCpa, and TargetRoas.
 For details about supported bid strategies per campaign type, see [Budget and Bid Strategies](../guides/budget-bid-strategies.md).
 * EnhancedCpc - Use the enhanced CPC bid strategy type to set your ad group and keyword bids, and Microsoft Advertising will automatically adjust your bids in real time to increase your chances for a conversion.
 Your bid will go higher on searches that are more likely to convert and lower on searches less likely to convert (up or down, this change will be made after we apply any bid adjustments you have set).
 Over the long haul, though, we will try to make sure that your average CPC is not higher than your bid.
 If you haven't optimized your campaign yet, Enhanced CPC should reduce your cost per conversion and increase your total conversion count while respecting your current budget.
-Differing from the MaxClicks, MaxConversions, and TargetCpa bid strategies, with the EnhancedCpc bid strategy, Microsoft Advertising will not actually change your stored ad group or keyword bid settings.
+Differing from the MaxClicks, MaxConversions, TargetCpa, and TargetRoas bid strategies, with the EnhancedCpc bid strategy, Microsoft Advertising will not actually change your stored ad group or keyword bid settings.
 You can continue to set new bids, and we will use the new values as a starting point next opportunity.
 * ManualCpc - Use the manual CPC bid strategy type if you will set your [Ad Group](ad-group.md) or [Keyword](keyword.md) bids, and Microsoft Advertising will use these bids every time.
 * MaxClicks - Defines an automated bidding strategy to maximize clicks given your maximum allowed budget.
+If you use this strategy type then you can also optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.
 * MaxConversions - Defines an automated bidding strategy to maximize conversions given your maximum allowed budget.
+If you use this strategy type then you can also optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.
 * TargetCpa - Defines an automated bidding strategy to maximize conversions at the target cost per acquisition (CPA).
 If you use this strategy type then you must also include the [Bid Strategy TargetCpa](#bidstrategytargetcpa) field.
+* TargetRoas - Defines an automated bidding strategy to maximize conversions at the target return on ad spend (ROAS).
+If you use this strategy type then you must also include the [Bid Strategy TargetRoas](#bidstrategytargetroas) field.
+You can also optionally include the [Bid Strategy MaxCpc](#bidstrategymaxcpc) field.

 > [!IMPORTANT]
-> If the campaign bid strategy type is set to *MaxClicks*, *MaxConversions*, or *TargetCpa*, the behavior of existing features will change unless you set an individual ad group's or keyword's bid strategy to *ManualCpc*.
-> - You can continue to set the ad group and keyword bids; however they will not be used by Microsoft Advertising.
-> - Microsoft Advertising will periodically change your stored ad group or keyword bid settings.
-You can continue to set new bids, however Microsoft Advertising may change them at any time using this bid strategy type.
-> - You can continue to set bid adjustments e.g. for age, gender, or location; however, the multiplier will inform rather than directly modify or override the automated bid.
-For auto bidding the multiplier is used as a weighted percentage to inform Microsoft Advertising about how much you value the criterion relative to other criteria.
-For example, a -50% bid multiplier for a mobile device criterion with the Max Conversions bid strategy to indicate that you value conversions from mobile traffic half as much as other device types.
-The same bid multiplier with the Max Clicks bid strategy would indicate that you value clicks on mobile half as much as other device types.
-The valid range of values that you can use to inform auto bidding is -100.00 through 30.00.
->
-> Also note that you must have conversion tracking (via [Universal Event Tracking](../guides/universal-event-tracking.md) tag and a conversion goal) set up for the *MaxConversions* and *TargetCpa* bid strategy types to work.
-To set the *MaxConversions* or *TargetCpa* bid strategy types, the campaign must have at least 15 conversions in the last 30 days.
-If you try to add or update a campaign to use one of these strategy types, the requested operation will fail if there is not enough conversion history.
-If an active campaign uses one of these bid strategy types, and then ceases to meet the minimum conversion history requirement at any time, Microsoft Advertising will stop auto bidding but will continue to use the *DailyBudgetStandard* budget type.
-For a new campaign we recommend that you start with *EnhancedCpc* and then when the campaign has enough conversion history, you can update it to use either the *MaxConversions* or *TargetCpa* bid strategy.
+> For some bid strategy types your bid and ad rotation settings are ignored and conversion tracking (via [Universal Event Tracking](../guides/universal-event-tracking.md) tag and a conversion goal) is required.
+For more information including supported locations, see [Let Microsoft Advertising manage your bids with bid strategies](https://help.ads.microsoft.com/#apex/3/en/56786/1).

 > [!TIP]
-> You can set your campaign's bid strategy to *EnhancedCpc*, *MaxClicks*, *MaxConversions*, or *TargetCpa* and then, at any time, set an individual ad group's or keyword's bid strategy to *ManualCpc*.
+> You can set your campaign's bid strategy to EnhancedCpc, MaxClicks, MaxConversions, TargetCpa, or TargetRoas and then, at any time, set an individual ad group's or keyword's bid strategy to ManualCpc.

 **Add:** Optional.
 The default value for Search and DynamicSearchAds campaigns is EnhancedCpc.
 The default value for Shopping campaigns is ManualCpc.
 The only supported value for Audience campaigns is ManualCpc.
 **Update:** Optional.
 If no value is set for the update, this setting is not changed.
-If you update the bid strategy type, then any existing values in the [Bid Strategy MaxCpc](#bidstrategymaxcpc) and [Bid Strategy TargetCpa](#bidstrategytargetcpa) fields will be deleted.
+If you update the bid strategy type, then any existing values in the [Bid Strategy MaxCpc](#bidstrategymaxcpc), [Bid Strategy TargetCpa](#bidstrategytargetcpa), and [Bid Strategy TargetRoas](#bidstrategytargetroas) fields will be deleted.
 **Delete:** Read-only

 ## <a name="budget"></a>Budget